 3. Myth: You have to choose either purees or finger foods.

 Truth: This myth is just not true.
 You don’t have to choose between only purees or only finger foods (baby led weaning).
 You can stick to one of these methods if you want… or you can offer both at the same time, right from the start.
-Learn more about both these methods in my Feeding highlights on my Instagram page.
+Learn about both these methods in depth in my book Bite-Sized Parenting.

 4. Myth: You should serve only one food for a few days before introducing another.